-I took a leap of faith last year right around the time I turned 40.
+I took a leap of faith in 2015 around the time I turned 40.
 Life was going along well.
-I had a part time job, a loving husband (and still do!), three great kiddos (and still do!), and my parents babysat my kids the eight hours I worked (and still do when I need them!).
+I had a part-time job, a loving husband (and still do!), three great kiddos (and still do!), and my parents babysat my kids the eight hours I worked (and still do when I need them!).

 Eight hours, you say??
 Yes, I only had to work two days from 9am to 1pm and got paid well.
 I was an Optometrist for 13 years after having gone to undergrad school for four years and then to Optometry school for an additional four years.